Urban & Public Affairs Research

 2025 PSU Research Awards

 Sahan Dissanayake has been recognized as Researcher of the Year from the College of Urban and Public Affairs at Portland State University.
 Sahan is an environmental and resource economist working as an Associate Professor in the Economics Department and holds a "by courtesy" Research Consultant position at IUCN-Sri Lanka.
-His main research is focused on studying the intersection of land use, ecosystem services, conservation, and climate change, using choice experiment surveys to analyse public preferences for ecosystem services and environmental policy, and dynamic and spatial resource allocation models to study optimal land use.
+His main research is focused on studying the intersection of land use, ecosystem services, conservation, and climate change.

 Paula Carder, PhD, has been recognized as Researcher of the Year from the OHSU-PSU School of Public Health and Director of the Institute on Aging within the College of Urban & Public Affairs at Portland State University.
 Her research focuses on housing and long-term care options for older persons, including people living with Alzheimer’s disease and related dementia.